-Designated Posts - Posts have been established and filled i.e. Data Protection Officer, Senior Information Governance Officer.
+Designated Posts - Posts have been established and filled i.e. Data Protection Officer, Senior Information Governance Officer and ICT Security Adviser.

-Policies - A number of key information governance documents have been refreshed and promoted throughout the organisation i.e. Corporate Information Security Policy, Email Usage Policy, Internet and Telephony Usage Policy, Password Policy and Protective Marking Policy.
-Additional cyber security protection training was undertaken in 2018-19 by all employees.
+Policies - A number of key information governance documents have been refreshed and promoted throughout the organisation i.e. Corporate Information Security Policy, Email Usage Policy, Remote Access Policy and Password Policy.
+Additional cyber security protection processes and training was performed in 2019/20.

 Compliance - The Council is currently in the process of renewing its compliance with the Central Government Public Service Network (PSN) information security requirements (this is a mandatory annual process).
-The Council is also acting on advice from the new Cyber Security Information Sharing Partnership and National Cyber Security Centre.
+The Council also acts on advice from the National Cyber Security Centre.
 Information is shared securely with our partners also using the Government Digital Service.
 The Council is also compliant with the ePayment Card Industry Standards (PCI) for another year.